-The City of Cheyenne is in constant contact with various agencies to ensure funding priorities are in line with current community development goals.
-The City's various departments, including the Mayor's Office, Development Office, Planning Office, Community Recreation and Events Department, and Metropolitan Planning Office (MPO) foster communication with the Cheyenne Housing Authority and numerous local agencies.
+The City of Cheyenne is constantly in contact with various agencies to ensure funding priorities align with current community development goals.
+The City's various departments, including the Mayor's Office, Development Office, Planning Office, Community Recreation and Events Department, and Metropolitan Planning Office (MPO), foster communication with the Cheyenne Housing Authority and numerous local agencies.